5 Essential Repair Tips when faced with a washing machine leaking

-There are many places a washing machine can leak from but most tend to come from the same few places.
-This article gives tips and advice before beginning troubleshooting and links to in-depth articles about leaks from specific places.
+There are many places a washing machine can leak from, but most leaks tend to come from the same few places.
+This article gives tips and advice about finding leaks.
+There are also several links to in-depth articles about leaks from specific places.
 Some leaks are intermittent, or only occur at certain parts of the programme, or with certain loads inside.
-The key to finding the cause is good observation, so try to note where the water is coming from and exactly when on the programme cycle it appears.
+The key to finding the cause is good observation.
+So try to note where the water is coming from and exactly when on the programme cycle it appears.

 If you have a leaking washing machine, and you want a rough idea where it's coming from, shove some newspaper underneath the front at the bottom.
 You can do this before even pulling the machine out to get clues on where to look if you decide to delve inside or for reporting to an engineer.
 The slightest drop will give a clue where the water is leaking from.
 Is it starting at the back, the left or right side?
 Pull the sheet out regularly to check for water leaks before the water just saturates it and no longer gives a clue to the position.
 I always found it aided spotting small leaks when I was observing from the back with the back off too especially on certain floors which didn’t show small pools of water up easily.
 (This will not work if your washing machine has a closed base at the bottom – check first)

 WARNING: Don't get electrocuted trying to witness a leak.
 It's dangerous running the washing machine with the top or back off.
 It’s particularly dangerous with water on the floor!
 Unplug the machine before looking inside to try and source a leak.